sebald/guidelines/docs/typescript/3_decorators.md

 Implementing the decorator pattern is already possible in current JavaScript versions by passing an object or function to a decorator method.
 But the proposed syntax uses `@` as a prefix for the decorator function which would make applying decorators very declarative.

-A look at TypeScript's `core.d.ts`^[[https://github.com/Microsoft/TypeScript/blob/master/src/lib/core.d.ts](TypeScript `core.d.ts`)] show that there are currently for different types of decorators:
+A look at TypeScript's `core.d.ts`^[[TypeScript `core.d.ts`](https://github.com/Microsoft/TypeScript/blob/master/src/lib/core.d.ts)] show that there are currently for different types of decorators:

 ```typescript
 declare type ClassDecorator = <TFunction extends Function>(target: TFunction) => TFunction | void;